mrassell/homemade-neural-network/README.md

 ## Understanding the Code

 The neural network consists of:
+- The training set: teaches the model
+- The development set: evaluate model's performace on unseen data (Separate from teaching, detects overfitting, or if the model performs well on training data but poorly on dev data)
 - Input layer: 784 nodes (28x28 pixel images)
 - Hidden layer: 10 nodes with ReLU activation
-- Output layer: 10 nodes with Softmax activation
+- Output layer: 10 nodes with Softmax activation, converting output layer into probabilities

 Key functions:
 - `init_params()`: Initialize weights and biases